Sebastopol, California

-Sebastopol (/sɪˈbæstəpoʊl, -pu:l/ sib-AST-ə-pohl-,_--pool) is a city in Sonoma County, California, with a recorded population of 7,521, per the 2020 U.S. census.
+Sebastopol (/sɪˈbæstəpoʊl, -pu:l/ sib-AST-ə-pohl-,_--pool) is a city in Sonoma County, California, United States with a recorded population of 7,521, per the 2020 U.S. census.

 Sebastopol was once primarily a plum- and apple-growing region.
-Wine grapes are the predominant agriculture crop, and nearly all lands once used for orchards are now vineyards.
 The creation of The Barlow, a $32 million mall on a floodplain in Sebastopol, has converted old agricultural warehouses into a marketplace for dining, tasting rooms, and art, and has made Sebastopol a Wine Country destination.

 Horticulturist Luther Burbank had gardens in this region.
 The city hosts an annual Apple Blossom Festival in April, Gravenstein Apple Fair in August, and is home to the Sebastopol Documentary Film Festival.

 History

 Etymology

 The settlement was originally named Pine Grove.
 The name change to Sebastopol has historically been attributed to a bar fight in the late 1850s, which was allegedly compared by a bystander to the long Allied siege of the seaport of Sevastopol (1854–1855) during the Crimean War of 1853–1856.
 The original name survives in the name of the Pine Grove General Store downtown.